zslucky/my-progressive-ai/README.md

 ![ai-ml-dl](https://github.com/zslucky/progressive-ai/blob/master/images/al-ml-dl.png)

 Most of times we need an `agent` to do something like recognition or prediction.
+AI can do these thing well.

+Now we used AI in many domains like `NLP(Natural Language Processing)自然语言处理`, `Compute Vision计算机视觉(image recognition, object detection, etc...)`, `Recommendation System推荐系统`, `Robot机器人` etc...

+Each domain has its own algorithms, but some algorithms are the same.

 **The Basic function?**